 - Stains - spec

-- Replaced an electric water heater with a 9.6 gal per minute “Takagi” gas flash instant hot water on demand system
+- Replaced an electric water heater with a 9.6 gal per minute “Takagi” gas flash instant hot water on demand system.
+After 25 years we upgraded the water heater to a new Navien system on its own rack reducing noise within the house.

 - Added a full house recycling loop hot water system on timer